The average conversion rate across the eCommerce industry is between 2 and 3%. Even the top 25% of companies only manage 5.31%.

 B. Organic Traffic

-Sometimes activities such as optimized blogs can lead to a higher traffic on your website.
+Sometimes activities such as optimized blogs can lead to higher traffic on your website.
 But that doesn’t mean visitors are looking to convert, and rather, would immediately convert.
 This could seem as a perceived drop even though traffic on the website is increasing.

 C. Bot traffic